 You’ll want to meet with your landlord to understand their future plans for the building.
 You may find that their plans mean you will need to relocate further down the line.
 We advise keeping an open dialogue with your landlord as fluctuating economic and market conditions are likely to have an effect on their overall objectives.

 Property agents have knowledge and experience in the rental market and potential locations that can be beneficial to your company’s selection criteria and success.
 Furthermore, they can often help in renegotiating better terms on your lease.
 Engaging with them early in the process will give you information on the current market and where it is predicted to go when you have to make a decision.

 Commercial property transactions can be complicated and we recommend consulting with commercial property solicitors at the start of the process to advise on your lease obligations in terms of the notice period, rent review, and dilapidations.
 This service will often be provided by your commercial agents.

 Transitioning or upgrading I.T systems and services will need an appraisal and will need to be thoroughly planned out.
 The process may be taken on by the fit-out company or more commonly an independent technology company, who will index all of your existing systems and arrange a schedule for moving or upgrading your existing systems.

 Choosing a Fit-Out Partner

-The Creative Construction Group are set up to be a ‘one stop shop’ for all your design and construction needs, with over 25 years’ experience within the construction and refurbishment industry.
+The Creative Construction Group are set up to be a ‘one-stop-shop’ for all your design and construction needs, with over 25 years’ experience in the construction and refurbishment industry.

 Unless you have a specific design in mind in advance, then it is more than likely that you will be counting on the fit-out team to create the environment.
 You will want them to find unique and creative ways of meeting your expectations.